animeshroydev/GuessTheWord2/README.md

-ViewModel and ViewModelFactory - Starter Code
+ViewModel and ViewModelFactory - Finished Code
 ==================================

 Use as starter code for the ViewModel codelab.